cirruslabs/cirrus-ci-docs/docs/blog/posts/2022-11-08-sunsetting-intel-macos-instances.md

 ![](/blog/images/new-architecture-old-anka.png)

 We started back in 2018 by adopting pretty new at the time virtualization technology called Anka.
 It worked fairly well for us to some extent.
-We started hitting first scaling issues pretty quickly when we reached around 10ish Mac Minis in our fleet.
-Anka Registry was just bounded by the I/O of a single server that it was deployed too. **You can't distribute huge 50ish GB templates to dozens of hosts simultaneously from a single server!**
+We started hitting first scaling issues pretty quickly when we reached around a dozen Mac Minis in our fleet.
+Anka Registry was just bounded by the I/O of a single server that it was deployed too. **You can't distribute huge 50+ GB templates to dozens of hosts simultaneously from a single server!**

 We had to implement some extra Ansible magic that distributed these templates via `scp` in `log(n)` where `n` is the number of Mac Minis in one data center.
 The magic pulled a new template from Anka registry to a single host, then the next two hosts instead of pulling from the registry, used `scp` to copy